OpenMDAO/POEMs/POEM_091.md

 ## Motivation

 Our current implementation allows a component to perform matrix free operations (`compute_jacvec_product` or `apply_linear`) and in addition compute sub-jacobians using `compute_partials` or `linearize`.
 This makes it difficult to declare partials for that component in a way that results in the best performance.
-OpenMDAO has a new relevance graph (or will have shortly after this POEM is submitted) that considers dependencies between individual inputs and outputs of the same component based on which partials are declared within that component, i.e., if no partial is declared for output y with respect to input x, then in the graph, y does not depend on x.
+OpenMDAO has a new relevance graph that considers dependencies between individual inputs and outputs of the same component based on which partials are declared within that component, i.e., if no partial is declared for output y with respect to input x, then in the graph, y does not depend on x.

 In order to take advantage of this new relevance graph, all components must accurately declare which of their partials are nonzero.
 In the case of a matrix free component, the current implementation will allocate space to contain the corresponding